 One of the more successful tools of 21st-century crooks is the skimmer.
-Thieves attach them to ATMs, gas pumps, point-of-sales (POS) systems and other places people swipe their credit and debit cards.
-Once in place, this sneaky bit of electronics steals the magnetic strip information from your card.
+Thieves attach them to ATMs, gas pumps, point-of-sale (POS) systems and other places you swipe your credit and debit cards.
+This sneaky bit of electronics steals the magnetic strip information from your card.

-The thieves use this information to clone your card, and once they have a clone, they can drain your bank account, or run up huge bills and trash your credit before you even know it.
-That's one reason credit card companies and stores are switching to EMV cards, but it will take a while before every retailer accepts them.
+Thieves use this information to clone your card, and once they have a clone, they can drain your bank account and run up huge bills and trash your credit before you even know it.
+That's one reason credit card companies and stores are switching to EMV cards.

 An overlay skimmer is one that fits over the card reader slot of an ATM or gas pump.
 For old or low-quality overlay skimmers, there are a few things you can look for.